-When the time comes to start a new batch of plants, there are essentially two main methods a grower can choose.
+When the time comes to start a new batch of plants, there are essentially two main methods a grower can choose – either seeds or clones.
 The most common method is to make clones, or genetically identical copies of a “mother” plant.
 Cloning involves cutting off a piece of stem with some leaves, then planting it under conditions which make the stem grow roots and eventually a whole new plant.
 The second method, using seeds, is probably what people typically think of when growing plants.
 That’s because you can buy packs of seeds for vegetables or almost any other plant at the grocery store.
 Almost all major crops are grown from seed, and for good reasons.
 Modern agriculture has benefited from years of science that enables breeders to produce consistent batches of seeds; however, cannabis breeders haven’t had those same tools available, until very recently.
 An example of a technology that helps breeders speed up development of new strains is dna testing, like what we offer here at delta leaf.

 Advantages of Seeds and Clones